Vergangenheit/Conv-AI/README.md

 # 🦄 Building a State-of-the-Art Conversational AI with Transfer Learning

-The present repo contains the code accompanying the blog post [🦄 How to build a State-of-the-Art Conversational AI with Transfer Learning](https://medium.com/@Thomwolf/how-to-build-a-state-of-the-art-conversational-ai-with-transfer-learning-2d818ac26313).
+The present repo forked the code accompanying the blog post [🦄 How to build a State-of-the-Art Conversational AI with Transfer Learning](https://medium.com/@Thomwolf/how-to-build-a-state-of-the-art-conversational-ai-with-transfer-learning-2d818ac26313).

-This code is a clean and commented code base with training and testing scripts that can be used to train a dialog agent leveraging transfer Learning from an OpenAI GPT and GPT-2 Transformer language model.

-This codebase can be used to reproduce the results of HuggingFace's participation to NeurIPS 2018 dialog competition [ConvAI2](http://convai.io/) which was state-of-the-art on the automatic metrics.
-The 3k+ lines of competition code was distilled in about 250 lines of training code with distributed & FP16 options to form the present repository.

-This model can be trained in about one hour on a 8 V100 cloud instance (currently costs about $25) and a pre-trained model is also made available.
+I added a Flask app to generate a Conversational AI prototype with the help of Javascript and Firebase database.
+Currently the code requires a GPU and supports only the OpenAIGPT language model.

 ## Installation